 The differences between industries are pretty wild.
 The energy industry is allocating almost nothing, relatively speaking, to marketing.
 Education and consumer services, on the other hand, are putting a significant chunk of their revenue back into marketing.

 Some of these differences can be explained by purchasing behavior within their industry — the way a consumer learns about and makes purchasing decisions for a packaged good is not the same as how a CEO learns about and makes purchasing decisions about manufacturing products.
-However, the data here indicates that many organizations are beginning to understand the importance of digital marketing avenues in particular, as the study also found that every sector is planning on increasing digital spend between 11-19% in 2018.
+However, the data here indicates that many organizations are beginning to understand the importance of digital marketing avenues in particular, as the study also found that digital marketing budgets continues to outpace traditional methods, which are receiving relatively steady losses.

 So what are companies investing their marketing dollars in?
 While it differs for every organization, there are a few big trends in how companies are allocating their marketing budget.
 The study found that an increase in digital spend is happening at the same time that traditional (read: non-digital) marketing spend is starting to decline.
 Additionally, organizations are investing more in marketing analytics, CRM adoption, social media and video.